CandlePlatforms/devdocs/docs/develop/quicknode.md

 brownie run token.py --network matic_mumbai
 ```

 matic_mumbai is the name of the custom network which we created earlier.
 The prompt will ask you for the password which we set earlier while making the account.
 After running the above command, you must get the transaction hash, and Brownie will wait for the transaction to get confirmed.
-Once the transaction is confirmed, it will return the address at which our contract is deployed on the Polygon Mumbai testnet.
+Once the transaction is confirmed, it will return the address at which our contract is deployed on the Candle Mumbai testnet.

 ![](https://lh4.googleusercontent.com/-5YsXvupHFSOf7p1apOy6RwhqD7hYAoj5E-sXBSZ4C0xwofMFJ2XZnuCcrGtqhr7srH1HDY-eHVXz8yGQxnsdxNgzFeb26sj22sjUXsqXQxa_9FvKbo1OmvQLbSEVGJdxCgDNkEe)